Must

 Have to is used to express a general obligation, while must is used to express a more urgent or authoritative obligation.

-Examples: I have to finish my homework tonight. (general obligation)
+Examples: I have to finish my homework tonight.
+(General obligation)

-I must finish this report by tomorrow morning. (urgent obligation)
+I must finish this report by tomorrow morning.
+(Urgent obligation)

-Have to vs. Must for past obligation:
+Had to vs. Must for past obligations:

-Examples: I had to study all night for the exam because I hadn’t prepared well. (external obligation)
+Examples: I had to study all night for the exam because I hadn’t prepared well.
+(External obligation)

-I must have done something wrong to have failed the exam. (self-imposed obligation)
+I must have done something wrong to have failed the exam.
+(Self-imposed obligation)

 Have to vs. Must for negation: